claritychallenge/clarity/recipes/cad1/task2/baseline/README.md

 The HRTFs data is based on the eBrIRD - ELOSPHERES binaural room impulse response database.

-To download the data, please visit [here](https://forms.gle/9L5ncYKe2YhD5c828).
+To download the data, please [fill in this form](https://forms.gle/9L5ncYKe2YhD5c828).

 The data will download into a package file called `cadenza_cad1_task2_core.v1_1.tar.gz`.